bruceravel/demeter/documentation/Athena/ui/glist.rst

 Copying groups
 --------------

-You can copy a group by hitting :kbd:`Alt`-:kbd:`y` or by selecting :menuselection:`Group --> Copy group`.
+You can copy a group by hitting :button:`Alt`-:button:`y` or by selecting :menuselection:`Group --> Copy group`.
 This makes an identical copy of the current group and places it at the end of the groups list.
 All parameters are identical and the data arrays in :demeter:`ifeffit` are